 The Headmaster for his part undertakes to apply any sanctions fairly, and, where appropriate, after due investigative action has taken place.
-Sanctions are consistently applied by academic & Boarding staff using the appropriate impact levels detailed in Appendix 1.
+Sanctions are consistently applied by academic & boarding staff using the appropriate impact levels detailed in Appendix 1.
 Examples of sanctions include:

-- Level 1 breaches of conduct that demonstrate a lack of Resilience, Fellowship or Scholarship could result in accumulation of de-merits (1 de-merit).
-These are issued by the Head of House. - Level 2 breaches of conduct that show a persistent or widespread lack of resilience, Scholarship or Fellowship would result.
-Tutors Heads of Houses would follow such disciplinary measures with a discussion with the pupil to help them identify their negative behaviours and develop strategies to avoid repeat offences. - Level 3 breaches of conduct for behaviours that have a directly negative impact on others in the school community or demonstrate a lack of willingness to respond to lower lever sanctions would result in a phone call home from the Head of House to parents to discuss further ways in supporting the pupil recognise the negative consequences of their action.
-Level 3 breaches result in detention (see 2.6).
+- Level 1 breaches of conduct that demonstrate a lack of Resilience.
+Fellowship or Scholarship could result in accumulation of de-merits (1 de-merit).
+These are issued by the Head of House. - Level 2 breaches of conduct that show a persistent or widespread lack of resilience.
+Scholarship or Fellowship would result.
+Tutors Heads of Houses would follow such disciplinary measures with a discussion with the pupil to help them identify their negative behaviours and develop strategies to avoid repeat offences.
+A student may be issued with 2 de-merits and a lunch time detention at this point. - Level 3 breaches of conduct for behaviours that have a directly negative impact on others in the school community or demonstrate a lack of willingness to respond to lower lever sanctions would result in a phone call home from the Head of House to parents to discuss further ways in supporting the pupil recognise the negative consequences of their action.
+Level 3 breaches may result in an after school detention (see 2.6).
 A pupil may be issued with a behaviour agreement at this point which is filled out by the pupil in consultation with either their Head of House or a member of the SLT team as appropriate. - Level 4 Breaches of conduct for behaviours that endanger the safety of pupils, those around them or the reputation of the school in the wider community will be treated with the utmost seriousness.
 Such breaches are likely to result in the temporary suspension of a pupil.
-Parents will be called in for a meeting with the Headmaster & SLT team and where needed a final behaviour contract may be issued.
+Parents may be called in for a meeting with the Headmaster / SLT team and where needed a final behaviour contract may be issued.